gmsn-ita/minushalf/docs/source/commands.rst

 ``minushalf execute``
 ************************************************

-This command automates the use of the DFT -1/2, requiring the input files of the software that performs ab initio calculations and the potential files for each atom.
+This command automates the use of the DFT -1/2.
 It uses the Nelder-Mead algorithm [3]_ to find the optimal values of CUT(S) and generates a text file with all the respective CUTS and the final value of the gap.
+To function correctly, the command requires the following files to be provided:

 .. code-block:: console